 Public Holidays Worked

 If a Time Bank employee works on a public holiday, simply record their hours as normal, ensuring the Work used has an appropriate Public Holiday Pay Item set (e.g. Time and a Half).

 Public Holidays Not Worked

 Non-worked Public Holidays will not automatically contribute to Time Bank calculations.

-In instances where an employee does need to accrue Time Bank for a period containing a Public Holiday, hours can just be added manually to the employee's Time Bank balance.
+In cases where an employee needs to accrue Time Bank for a period containing a Public Holiday, hours can be manually added to the employee's Time Bank balance.